timarcher/Drone/wiki/08-Cube-ID-Remote-ID/Cube-ID-Remote-ID.md

     - Oper.
 ID Type - CAA
     - Self ID Desc - [Put your name in this field].
 This wll show under the Operation Description field in Drone Scanner.
     - Self ID Type - TEXT
+- Once you persist the settingsUAS ID with LockUASIDOnFirstBasicIDRx, this will be unchecked and the values stored in the persistent.parm file on the flight controller.
+It will persist DID_UAS_ID, DID_UAS_ID_TYPE, and DID_UA_TYPE.
+You will be unable to change/reset these later.

 # Supporting Materials